Shigeaki-Kanatani/Probe_Design_ver1/README.md

 1. Enter the length of the target RNA
 2. Enter the hairpin type you like to make

+## 3. Perform BLAST sequence similarity check

-## 3. Enter the target region using MATLAB script
+## 4. Enter the target region using MATLAB script
 ![My Image2](Images/Table_After.jpg)

+## 5. Run the script using the table